awsdocs/amazon-eks-user-guide/doc_source/security-groups-for-pods.md

     - kind: ServiceAccount
       name: eks-vpc-resource-controller
   ```
-+ If you're using [custom networking](cni-custom-network.md) and security groups for Pods together, the security group specified by security groups for Pods is used instead of the security group specified in the `ENIconfig`\.
++ If you're using [custom networking](cni-custom-network.md) and security groups for pods together, the security group specified by security groups for pods is used instead of the security group specified in the `ENIconfig`\.
-+ Pods using security groups must contain `terminationGracePeriodSeconds` in their Pod spec\.
-This is because the Amazon EKS VPC CNI plugin queries the API server to retrieve the Pod IP address before deleting the Pod network on the host\.
-Without this setting, the plugin doesn't remove the Pod network on the host\.
++ Pods using security groups must contain `terminationGracePeriodSeconds` in their pod spec\.
+This is because the Amazon EKS VPC CNI plugin queries the API server to retrieve the pod IP address before deleting the pod network on the host\.
+Without this setting, the plugin doesn't remove the pod network on the host\.

-## Deploy security groups for Pods<a name="security-groups-pods-deployment"></a>
+## Deploy security groups for pods<a name="security-groups-pods-deployment"></a>

-**To deploy security groups for Pods**
+**To deploy security groups for pods**

-1. If you're using security groups for Fargate Pods only, and don't have any Amazon EC2 nodes in your cluster, skip to step 4\.
+1. If you're using security groups for Fargate pods only, and don't have any Amazon EC2 nodes in your cluster, skip to step 4\.
 Check your current CNI plugin version with the following command\.

    ```
    kubectl describe daemonset aws-node --namespace kube-system | grep Image | cut -d "/" -f 2